openstack/neutron-specs/specs/kilo/ipv6-router.rst

 In the IPv6 only case, it's possible to create a fake ipv6 subnet and use it to create the gateway port.

-In an IPv6 only router, the neutron public network doesn't acutally contain any useful information currently.
+In an IPv6 only router, the neutron public network doesn't actually contain any useful information currently.
 But removing it would require API change.
 In addition, it may be useful in the future to partition the public network into smaller broadcast domains.